 Have you ever wondered why you aren’t seeing results from your skincare regimen?
 Or why you’re breaking out all of a sudden?
-Or why a skincare product works wonders on your friends’ skin, but doesn’t agree with yours?
+Or is there a skincare product that works wonders on your friends’ skin but doesn’t agree with yours?
 It might be because you’re making some skincare mistakes.

 Without further ado, let’s start busting some skincare myths.